-Compliance opportunities. imate-related risks and Yes.
-See page 72. sessing climate-related e-related risks.
+TCFD recommendation Compliance GOVERNANCE See page 92 a.
+Describe the board's oversight of climate-related risks and opportunities.
 Yes.
-See pages 73-78.
-Having completed comprehensive risk assessments our focus is now on ensuring appropriate adaptation plans aging climate-related Igement. are in place for all risks identified. anisation has identified We have described risks and opportunities for our business in >95% of our operating locations, as well as the impact of those risks and es on the organisation's opportunities on our strategy.
-We have modelled the resilience of our strategy under three climate related scenarios.
+See page 92. b.
+Describe management's role in assessing and managing climate-related risks and opportunities.
+RISK N MANAGEMENT See pages 93-99 a.
+Describe the organisation's processes for identifying and assessing climate-related risks.
+Yes.
+See pages 93-99.
+Having completed comprehensive risk assessments our focus is now on ensuring appropriate b.
+Describe the organisation's processes for managing climate- related risks. adaptation plans are in place for all risks identified. c.
+Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organisation's overall risk management.
+STRAT ΓEGY See pages 100-109 a.
+Describe the climate-related risks and opportunities the organisation has identified over the short, medium, and long term.
+We have described risks and opportunities for our business in >95% of our operating locations, as well as the impact of those risks and opportunities on our strategy. b.
+Describe the impact of climate-related risks and opportunities on the organisation's businesses, strategy, and financial planning.
+We have modelled the resilience of our strategy under three climate-related scenarios.
 See pages 243-245.
-As a into consideration scenario. next step we are exploring the further development of our scenario analysis capability and associated tools. ate-related risks and process.
+As a next step we are exploring the further development of our c.
+Describe the resilience of the organisation's strategy, taking into consideration different climate-related scenarios, including a 2°C or lower scenario. scenario analysis capability and associated tools.
+METR ICS & TARGETS See pages 100-109 a.
+Disclose the metrics used by the organisation to assess climate-related risks and opportunities in line with its strategy and risk management process.
 Yes.
-See pages 79-86. enhouse gas (GHG) Yes for Scope 1 and 2.
-See page 82.
+See pages 100-109. b.
+Disclose Scope 1, Scope 2 and, if appropriate, Scope 3 greenhouse gas (GHG) emissions and the related risks.
+Yes for Scope 1 and 2.
+See page 104.
 We are working with global GHG accounting bodies and our suppliers to get more detailed Scope 3 data.
-As we refine our value chain data, we can be more specific about our GHG footprint, including refined categories of upstream and downstream Scope 3 emissions. imate-related risks and Yes.
-See pages 79-86.
+As we refine our value chain data, we can be more specific about our GHG footprint, including refined categories of upstream and downstream Scope 3 emissions. c.
+Describe the targets used by the organisation to manage climate-related risks and opportunities and performance against targets.
+Yes.
+See pages 100-109.